rennacarver/Combinatorics-Visualizer/README.md

 ## Fixes Needed
  - Color selector needs to be rewritten
- - Color selector doesn't maintain seperation of concerns
+ - Color selector doesn't maintain separation of concerns
  - Not responsive for mobile
  - Non-english fonts causes text to wrap breaking formatting